tbandrivska/HorseRaceSimulator/README.md

 ### Animated Races
 - Horses race across the screen using JavaFX `TranslateTransition`
-- Winner chosen randomly (can be expanded to stat-based)
+- Winner chosen based on best stats
 - Visual representation of the race in motion

 ### Stats & Feedback